BitMEX/proof-of-reserves-liabilities/README.md

 By running these validation tools, one can gain assurances that the sum of BTC deposits(reserves) is strictly more than the sum of customer liabilities at a given timeframe.

-### Installation (only required for PoR tool)
+### Installation

+You may wish to switch to a Python virtual environment first.

 ```
-pip3 install -r requirements.txt
+$ pip3 install -r requirements.txt
 ```

-and also requires a running bitcoin daemon or QT service on the correct network, with a reachable RPC server.
+To validate reserves you will require a running bitcoin daemon, with a reachable RPC server, dedicated to this task.

-### Reserves
+## Reserves

 This tool will intake a proof file showing all BitMEX scripts, rewind the bitcoind's state to the stated height, and outputs the amount of verified BTC under the control of the stated keys at that block height.
 You must validate yourself that the public keys belong to BitMEX!

-## ⚠️Warning⚠️
+* Grab mainnet reserves dataset from: https://public.bitmex.com/?prefix=data/porl/
+* Grab testnet reserves dataset from: https://public-testnet.bitmex.com/?prefix=data/porl/

+### ⚠️ Warning ⚠️

-<span style="color: red">NOTE: You are required to be running a bitcoind node v0.21 or higher.
+NOTE: You are required to be running a bitcoind node v0.21 or higher.
-Running `validate_reserves.py` will modify your bitcoind's chainstate.
-While designed to be recoverable, it is absolutely not usable against production systems!
+Running `validate_reserves.py` will modify your bitcoind's chainstate by invaliding a block to cause a local rewind.
+While designed to be recoverable, ensure you have *no other* services using the bitcoind at the same time, or they too will observe a chain rewind.
 Validation may take a long time to complete, 30 minutes or longer.
-Caveat emptor!!!</span>

 You should run this on a local node that you can control, and then reset the chainstate after doing so.

-You may need to run the script multiple times in the case where Core RPC becomes unexpectedly unresponsive due to the computational load.
-As long as the `--reconsider` flag isn't given, your Core node will continue to reorg in the background, succeeding eventually.
+You may need to run the script multiple times if Bitcoin Core RPC becomes unexpectedly unresponsive due to the load while rewinding blocks.
+As long as the `--reconsider` flag isn't given, your Core node will continue to 'reorg' in the background, succeeding eventually.

-## ⚠️Warning⚠️

-Grab reserves datasets here: TBD

 Sample output from running PoR tool on testnet dataset against testnet bitcoind RPC server.
 ```